cuhklinlab/TIVelo/README.md

 conda create -n tivelo python=3.9 conda activate tivelo

-We have publised the tivelo package onto PyPI. 为了使用的简洁以及安装过程的稳定，we recommend you to install big packages separately before installing tivelo in the conda eniveriment.
+We have published the tivelo package on PyPI.
+To ensure a smooth and stable installation process, we recommend installing large dependencies separately before installing tivelo in a conda environment.

 ### pytorch